PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

-Digging Down is a script focused around deaths and survivals during the day and an important contemplation of wether you want to die or not.
-It was created during Clocktober of 2024 by Moll (@mollofpower) and Indigo (@indigocha0s).
+Digging Deep is a fan creation for blood on the clocktower with unique characters and art.
+It offers a wide variety of mechanics to interact with, death survival and surviving the day standing on the forefront.
+Take care in the important decition of whether you want to die or not, it might let you reap great rewards.

+This script was developed during a community created event called Clocktober were a character was made each day for a month.
+All abilities here are made by by Moll (@mollofpower) and Indigo (@indigocha0s).

 ## [Townsfolk](https://github.com/PowerofMoll/Mining-Timing---A-fancreation-to-Blood-on-the-Clocktower/blob/main/Townsfolk/README.md)